Divorce law by country: Brazil

-Presumably, due to the influence of the Roman Catholic Church, divorce became legal in Brazil only in 1977.
-Since January 2007, Brazilian couples can request a divorce at a notary's office if they have no disputed property and no minor or special-needs children.
+Subsequent legal reforms gradually reduced these barriers.
+The new Constitution of Brazil, enacted in 1988, shortened the required separation periods to one or two years, although divorce remained a lengthy judicial process.
+However, since 2007, when Law No. 11,447 which introduced extrajudicial divorce has enacted, Brazilian couples can request a divorce at a notary's office if they have no disputed property and no minor or special-needs children.
 The couple need only present their national IDs and marriage certificate, and pay a fee to initiate the process, which is completed in two or three weeks.
 However, as is common in other areas of interaction with the government in Brazil, an expert agent (despachante), expedites the process, and finalization of the documents by a lawyer is required.

 The 66th amendment to Brazil's Constitution, passed in 2010, removed the prior requirement of one year's separation before a divorce could take place.
+Divorce currently considered in Brazil an immediate and unconditional right (direito potestativo), which means if one spouse wishes to divorce, the other’s consent is no longer required, and the judge may decree it without further justification.